phosxd/MC-Shard/README.md

 You DO need:
 - Cheats enabled.

-If you followed the instructions perfectly, when enetering your world you should receive a pretty "This server is running Shard" message.
+If you followed the instructions perfectly, when entering your world you should receive a pretty "This server is running Shard" message.

 # Getting started:
 To get started, type `/sh:` in chat (but do not send) to view auto-completes for every command for every Shard module.